 We are a leading global provider of applied additive technology solutions for industries including aerospace, automotive, healthcare, consumer products and education.
 For nearly 30 years, we have focused on customers' business requirements and have sought to create new value for our customers across their product lifecycle processes, from design prototypes to manufacturing tools and final production parts.
-That customer-centric focus is reflected in our innovation, which is exemplified by our 1,200 granted and pending additive technology patents to date.
-We operate a 3D printing ecosystem of solutions and expertise, comprised of advanced materials; software with voxel level control; precise, repeatable and reliable fused deposition modeling (FDM) and PolyJet 3D printers; application-based services; on-demand parts and key partnerships.
+That customer-centric focus is reflected in our innovation, which is exemplified by our 1,400 granted and pending additive technology patents to date.
+We operate a 3D printing ecosystem of solutions and expertise, comprised of advanced materials; software with voxel level control; precise, repeatable and reliable fused deposition modeling 3D printers (utilizing proprietary FDMTM technology) and inkjet-based 3D printers (utilizing proprietary PolyJetTM technology); application-based services; on-demand parts and key partnerships.
 We strive to ensure that our solutions are integrated seamlessly into each customer's evolving workflow.
-Our applications are industry-specific and geared towards accelerating business performance improvements.
+Our applications are industry-specific and geared towards accelerating business processes, optimizing value chains and driving business performance improvements.
 Our customers range from individuals and smaller businesses to large, global enterprises, and we include a number of Fortune 100 companies among our customers.

-We believe that the range of 3D printing consumable materials that we offer, consisting of 57 FDM cartridge-based materials, 35 PolyJet cartridge-based materials, 158 non-color digital materials, and over 360,000 color variations, is the widest in the industry.
+We believe that the range of 3D printing consumable materials that we offer, consisting of 59 FDM cartridge-based materials, 44 PolyJet cartridge-based materials, 158 non-color digital materials, and over 500,000 color variations, is the widest in the industry.
 Our services offerings include Stratasys Direct Manufacturing printed parts service as well as our professional services.